The 34 Best Ways to Keep Your Fitness Members Motivated

 They may not have the winning idea every time—but clients will be pleased to be a part of the process and feel heard.
 If you have a new class on the schedule, personally email clients who tested it out to see what they thought.

-Give clients a chance to combine a workout and a shopping trip in one.
+Give members a chance to combine a workout and a shopping trip in one.
 Partner with a local vendor to add extra excitement to a Saturday morning workout while offering a great opportunity for new foot traffic.

 32. Bring in live music